Codeception/Codeception/docs/modules/REST.md

  * param $password

+### dontSeeHttpHeader

+Checks over the given HTTP header and (optionally) its value, asserting that are not there

+ * param $name
+ * param $value

+### dontSeeResponseCodeIs

+Checks that response code is not equal to provided value.

+ * param $code

 ### dontSeeResponseContains

-Checks weather last response do not contain text.
+Checks whether last response do not contain text.

  * param $text